markpbaggett/utk_hyrax_review_docs/docs/source/demos/demo1.rst

     series of free-to-use software **“building blocks”** that could put together in various combinations to achieve the repository system that an institution needed – as opposed to building a **“one size fits all”** solution.

-The building blocks here are what you often hear referred to as **"hydra heads."**
+The building blocks here are Ruby Gems.

     The framework as it exists today consists of a number of Ruby gems that can be combined, configured and adapted to serve a wide variety of digital repository needs.